 The BulbBotz alarm clocks have a digital face, so even the preschoolers can tell time.
 (This comes in handy too when you have an early riser!)

-I gave our oldest kid the Groot BulbBotz alarm clock.
+I gave our oldest kid the Star Wars BulbBotz alarm clock.
 He picked it himself because it was “cool” – his words.
-Our 8 year old got the Spiderman BulbBotz alarm clock, which turned out to be the hot item.
+Our 8-year-old got the Spiderman BulbBotz alarm clock, which turned out to be the hot item.
 The kids set up a rotating alarm clock system – so there’s no arguing over who gets which one!

 BulbBotz alarm clock awesomeness: